Policies

 16. GUARANTEES AND INDEMNITY

 16.1.
-ITA PARATUS guarantees and declares to the Customer that it is an Angolan company, duly incorporated and validly existing under the laws of the Republic of Angola, that it has all the necessary powers and authorizations to enter into this contract, that the signing of this contract will bind it in accordance with its terms and that the performance of its obligations under this contract will not result in the violation of any applicable law or the rights of third parties.
+Internet Technologies Angola, S.A. guarantees and declares to the Client that it is an Angolan company, duly incorporated and validly existing under the laws of the Republic of Angola, that it has all the powers and authorizations necessary to enter into this contract, that the signing of this contract will bind it in accordance with its terms and that the performance of its obligations arising from this contract will not result in the violation of any applicable law or the rights of third parties.

 16.2.
-ITA PARATUS undertakes unconditionally and irrevocably to indemnify the Customer and to hold the Customer harmless for any losses, damages or costs resulting from the breach of any of these guarantees.
+Internet Technologies Angola, S.A. unconditionally and irrevocably undertakes to indemnify the Customer and to hold the Customer harmless from any loss, damage, or cost resulting from the breach of any of these warranties.

 17.1.
-If a dispute of any kind arises between the parties as a result of or in connection with this agreement, both ITA PARATUS and the Customer shall be entitled to seek injunctive relief in any competent court, and nothing stipulated in this agreement shall be construed to prohibit a party or its affiliate from having recourse to any other remedies available to it in the event of actual or announced default.
+If a dispute of any kind arises between the parties as a result of or in connection with this contract, both Internet Technologies Angola, S.A. and the Client shall be entitled to seek injunctive relief in any competent court, and nothing stipulated in this contract shall be construed to prohibit a party or its affiliate from resorting to any other remedies available to it in the event of actual or announced breach.

 17.2.
 If a dispute of any kind arises between the parties arising out of or in connection with this contract, the parties shall meet or otherwise communicate with each other with a view to seeking to resolve the dispute amicably and, if the dispute is not resolved amicably within 7 days of such meeting or communication, it shall be resolved by formal conciliation.